codsen/codsen/packages/ast-monkey-traverse/readme.md

   // you can detect either using the principle above.
   // you can also now change "current" - what you return will be overwritten.
-  // return `NaN` to give instruction to delete currently traversed piece of AST. return current // it's obligatory to return it, unless you want to assign that
+  // return `NaN` to give instruction to delete currently traversed piece of AST. return current // #1 <------ it's obligatory to return it, unless you want to assign it to "undefined" })
-  // node to an "undefined"
-})
 ```